The Man Behind New York’s Hot Duck Sensation

 As we walk around the pond, Barrett continues to point out other birds, like the wood duck, an attractive fellow with a green and purple head, and a flight of black birds called Common Grackles.
 (Common?
 Pass).
 “There’s this world of wonder that’s available if you know how to seek it out,” he tells me, pointing his binoculars up to the skyline.
 He tells me about the red-tailed hawks that build their nest by the Plaza.
 “They raise their hawk families in the most expensive buildings in Manhattan and live the elite lifestyle rent free,” he says.
 I am jealous of how much joy birds provide him.
 In addition to his math skills, he tells me his past as a competitive runner make him a good birder, because he can run to a rare bird’s location if need be.
 “There’s a lot of heavy duty thinking and planning to figure out where I can get that rare bird,” he says, before going into a long digression about wind and weather systems.
 Spotting a good bird remains “amazing,” he says, like “getting a treat.”

-“I have had birds where I’m the only one who’s ever had one in the entire history of Manhattan,” he adds.
+“I have had birds where I’m one of a few who’s ever had one in the entire history of Manhattan,” he adds.
 “I’ve had a snowy owl!”

 Before we part ways, I finally blurt out something that has been keeping me awake ever since I learned about the Hot Duck: the fear that something horrible will happen to him, because New Yorkers simply can’t have nice things.
 “Let me address those concerns,” he tells me.
 “The pond is a very safe for ducks.”
 He explains that the duck is watched most of the day, so it’s unlikely that anyone would try any funny business.
 At night, he sleeps next to other ducks, so they can alert each other to potential predators.
 The biggest concern, he tells me, is the Mandarin’s own sense of wanderlust.
 What if the Mandarin decides to move to the suburbs, or set up permanent camp in New Jersey?
 “This duck does like to move a lot, it could get lost or move somewhere else or just say: hmm I’m going to stay here now,” he acknowledges.